Perennials, annuals, and bulbs

 Stop fertilizing your trees and flowering shrubs to allow this years growth to harden off before winter.

-After you have finished harvesting your summer vegetables, plant a cover crop of clover or soybeans for the purpose of plowing under next spring.
+After you have finished harvesting your summer vegetables, plant a cover crop of clovers, cow peas, soybeans, or vetches for the purpose of plowing under next spring.
 These nitrogen producing plants will provide good organic matter and food for your garden crops next year, as well as helping to control weeds over the winter.

 When the fall rains arrive, fertilize your lawn with a slow-release 3-1-2 ratio fertilizer.